Clinical Excellence

 MAS Sr

-The MAS service is the BWH consult service named for Martin A. Samuels, the Chair of the BWH Neurology Department.
-The NM2 is responsible for all inpatient neurology consults, and helps direct the consult team (which typically includes medical students and residents rotating from psychiatry and medicine).
-The NM3 resident serves as the team leader, triaging consults to the NM2 residents and rounding with the attending on all patients.
+The MAS service is the BWH inpatient consult service named for Martin A. Samuels, the former Chair of the BWH Neurology Department.
+The NM3 resident serves as the team leader, triaging consults to the NM2s and rotating residents and rounding with the attending on all patients.
+There are no call or weekend coverage requirements on this rotation.

 MGH ED Senior

-The NM3 resident works closely with NM1 residents in the MGH ED, making urgent triage and management decisions about a variety of neurologic presentations.
+The senior NM3 ED resident works closely with NM1 residents in the MGH ED, making urgent triage and management decisions about a variety of neurologic presentations.
 There is strong emphasis on 1:1 bedside teaching in real time, offering a great opportunity to hone skills as a clinician-teacher.
+Every other weekend the ED senior covers the RDA inpatient service as ward senior.

 Pediatric Neurology, Inpatient